Lazy Sequence in Clojure

 Before going to more detailed explanations, here are two more examples of how to

-use lazy-seq
+use lazy-seq in Clojure:

 Example 1: Generating an infinite sequence of Fibonacci numbers